-A Guide To Study Room Lighting
+A Guide To Study Room Lights

 We all know reading and studying requires an abundant supply of light – be it natural or artificial.
 Ask any experienced designer and they will tell you that good lighting is an essential element of interior design.
 Study rooms are no less important.
 This guide has all the information you need on lighting options you need for your study room.

-Types of Lighting for Study Room
+Types of Study Room Lights

 Also called ‘general lighting’, ambient lighting is the primary source of light for a particular room.
 Ambient light provides a comfortable illumination without too much glare to navigate the room easily.
 It can be called the central source of light of any room.
 Here are a few examples of fixtures that can be used as ambient light.
 Let us take a look at them.